 When aiming for peak cut quality on stainless steel, your choice of plasma and shield gases is critical.

-For thicknesses under 5 mm, use nitrogen plasma gas, while F5 gas is ideal for cuts between 5 mm and 12 mm; for thicknesses exceeding 12 mm, opt for H2Mix plasma gas with nitrogen shield.
+For thicknesses under 5 mm, use nitrogen plasma gas, while F5 gas is ideal for cuts between 5 mm and 12 mm; for thicknesses exceeding 12 mm, opt for H2Mix plasma gas with a nitrogen shield.

 Additionally, make sure you adjust the cutting parameters, such as amperage, precisely according to the material thickness and manufacturer guidelines to achieve smooth edges and minimal dross.